 The challenge: Managing time and staying organized

 How you can help: There are a couple of simple ways you can help with organization and time management.

 Create a homework schedule.
-A homework schedule can help your child set a specific time and place for studying.
-Find a time of day when your child concentrates best and when you’re available to help.
+A homework schedule can help kids set a specific time and place for studying.
+Find a time of day when they concentrate best and when you’re available to help.
 Choose a time when neither of you are in a hurry to get somewhere else.
 Also think about creating a

 designated homework space

 .
-Once you have a set time and place, show your child how to “chunk” homework with breaks in between.
+Once you have a set time and place, show kids how to “chunk” homework with breaks in between.

 Use checklists.
 There’s something very rewarding about crossing a task off a checklist.
-Your child can learn how good that feels by using a checklist to keep track of schoolwork.
-All your child needs is a small pad of paper to list daily assignments on.
-As each one is completed, your child can cross it off the list.
+Kids can learn how good that feels by using a checklist to keep track of schoolwork.
+All they need is a small pad of paper to list daily assignments on.
+As each one is completed, they can cross it off the list.